hochyard/Thesis/README.md

 6. Scale the variables after dimensionality reduction: scale_genes.py
 7. Join variables from all chromosomes after dimensionality reduction + covarivate matrix: join_all_chr_after_dr.py
 8. Match the dataframe (the result of section 7) to specific phenotype: match_pheno_IDs.py
-9. Train DNN:
+9. Train perdiction model:
   9.1.
-For continuous phenotype: NN.py
+For height phenotype: Height_prediction.py
   9.2.
-For binary phenotype: NN_for_binary_pheno.py
+For hypertension phenotype: hypertension_prediction.py

 Notes:
 1. The input data sets are after preprocessing using PLINK2 software.